 Good coaches never stop learning – by watching others, from the internet and from a wide range of opportunities for continuing professional development (CPD).
 Short workshops are very popular and allow you to meet coaches from other sports to share ideas.

-Find out more about the workshops sports coach UK offers.
-In addition, the sports coach UK Resource Bank holds more than 400 articles, blogs and videos to help you.
+Find out more about the workshops UK Coaching offers.
+In addition, the UK Coaching Resource Bank holds more than 400 articles, blogs and videos to help you.